 expressway characteristics along much of its route.
 It

-stretches across the Northside and ends at O'Connor Road near I-35 (the
+stretches across the North Side and ends at O'Connor Road near I-35.
+In

-conjunction with a stretch of Wurzbach Road, this will provide a full
+conjunction with a stretch of Wurzbach Road, this provides the only

 east-west corridor connecting I-35 to I-10 between the loops.

 This is a completely separate roadway that runs from Loop 410 to Fort